Response Type Settings and Alert Generation

 How Response Type Settings Effect Alert Generation

-A key feature in ZeroLock's Alert functionality are Configuration Profiles which allow the ZeroLock® Management Console (ZMC) administrators to control ZeroLock Agent behavior on protected Endpoints.
+A key feature in ZeroLock's Alert functionality is Configuration Profiles which allows the ZeroLock® Management Console (ZMC) administrators to control ZeroLock Agent behavior on protected Endpoints.
 Using Configuration Profiles, administrators can fine-tune settings for Ransomware, Cryptojacking, Tampering, and HASH protection.

 • Do Nothing – ZeroLock will take no action other than generating an alert that possible malware was detected.